ustb-owl/MimiC/README.md

+# MimiC

-# Compiler of SysY Lang by USTB-deadbeef
+MimiC is a compiler of SysY lang by USTB-deadbeef.

-This is a readme file.
+## Details

+> Under construction...